 - Difficulty thinking or concentrating

-- Anti-depressants may be prescribed to help modify one’s brain chemistry.
+- Anti-depressant medication may be prescribed to help correct and/or stablize one’s brain chemistry.

-- Psychotherapy and/or cognitive behavioral therapy are often used to help individuals work through depression and are often combined with anti-depressants for moderate to severe depression.
+- Psychotherapy and/or cognitive behavioral therapy are often used to help individuals work through depression.
+Therapy is often combined with anti-depressants for moderate to severe depression.